kleinbottle/swanlotus/content/pages/sas.md

 I am making this book freely available as a no-charge, [soft copy download]({static}../sas-manuscript/SAS-partial.pdf), in the PDF electronic format, so that it may benefit the largest number of sincere students worldwide.

 This book is protected by copyright as shown below.
 Please honour it.
+The book and its PDF file may not be redistributed or altered.
+To refer others to it, please send them the link to this page.
+Any commercial use is strictly prohibited.

 ```text
 Copyright © 2007–2022 R (Chandra) Chandrasekhar.